storybookjs/react-native/CONTRIBUTING.md

 ### Responding to issues

 Issues that are tagged `question` or `requires-reproduction` are great places to help.
 If you can answer a question, it will help the asker as well as anyone searching.
-If an issue needs reproduction, you may be able to guide the reporter toward one, or even reproduce it yourself using the [technique above](https://github.com/storybooks/react-storybook/blob/master/CONTRIBUTING.md#reproductions).
+If an issue needs reproduction, you may be able to guide the reporter toward one, or even reproduce it yourself using [this technique](https://github.com/storybooks/react-storybook/blob/master/CONTRIBUTING.md#reproductions).

 ### Triaging issues

 Once you've helped out on a few issues, if you'd like triage access, you can help label issues, and respond to reporters.
 New issues should be labelled as one of `bug`, `enhancement`, `question` or `discussion`.

-If an issue is a `bug`, if it doesn't have a clear reproduction that you have personally confirmed, mark it `requires-reproduction` and ask the author to try and create a reproduction, or have a go yourself, if you can.
+If an issue is a `bug`, and it doesn't have a clear reproduction that you have personally confirmed, label it `requires-reproduction` and ask the author to try and create a reproduction, or have a go yourself.

 ### Closing issues